mikrono/tModLoaderWiki_kr_ko/ItemLoader.md

 Calls all GlobalItem.GetAlpha hooks then ModItem.GetAlpha, until one of them returns a color, and returns that color.
 Returns null if all of the hooks return null.

-### public static bool PreDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, ref float rotation, ref float scale)
+### public static bool PreDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, ref float rotation, ref float scale, int whoAmI)

 Returns the "and" operator on the results of ModItem.PreDrawInWorld and all GlobalItem.PreDrawInWorld hooks.

-### public static void PostDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, float rotation, float scale)
+### public static void PostDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, float rotation, float scale, int whoAmI)

 Calls ModItem.PostDrawInWorld, then all GlobalItem.PostDrawInWorld hooks.